primaryobjects/UnityAFrameExporter/README.md

   Clean exported files.
   If you editted export folder.
 These file will be deleted.<br>

-## Caution

-・You can't use Asset from Unity Asset Store limited of EULA.
-  But, you can ask asset developer about it.<br>
-・If you editted index.html in export folder, and re-export , It will be deleted.
-  Before edit A-Frame, please copy export folder to another directory.<br>
-・Export only main texture from object.

-## Supported Shader Type
-・Standard
-・Unlit/Color
-・Unlit/Texture
-・Unlit/Texture Colored
-・Legacy Shaders/Transparent/Diffuse

 ## Supported Unity3D Objects
 **・Main Camera**
 Supported parameters are Position, Rotation, Fov, NearClip, FarClip.<br>